“The performer, out there, takes a risk. It’s a lonely place. But it’s a fascinating, lonely place.”

 Goude’s art direction came alive through Jones, who glared at the camera as if possessed; she was imposing, alien, almighty.
 This was a woman who made things happen by the sheer magnitude of her presence.

-So it’s hardly surprising she would soon be stealing scenes from Arnold Schwarzenegger in films like Conan The Destroyer, or eating Adam Ant alive in an incongruous telly ad for Honda scooters.
+So it’s hardly surprising she would soon be stealing scenes from Arnold Schwarzenegger in films like Conan The Destroyer, or eating the insect warrior Adam Ant alive in an incongruous telly ad for Honda scooters.

 Incidentally, the ear-biting of the insect warrior had to be edited out of the clip for some sensitive American networks, so grab this upload while you can.